worbli/marketinigWepApp/docs/markdown/en/updates.md

 ## Latest updates
-### Keep up to date with our latest updates and news
+### Keep up to date with our latest updates and news.

 ![page image](../images/updates.jpg)